 Our vegan friends love the pizza at Napfenyes Restaurant.
 If you’re vegan, give it a try!

 Napfenyes Restaurant and Pastry Shop is located at Budapest, Ferenciek tere 2, 1053 Hungary.

 Budapest can be relatively inexpensive for food on the go compared to many other European capitals.
-We fully embraced the Budapest cheap eats scene for a month, and these were our favorite low-cost food options in Budapest:
+We fully embraced the Budapest cheap eats scene for a month, and these were our favorite spots for cheap food in Budapest:

 Bors GastroBár is located at Budapest, Kazinczy u.
 10, 1075 Hungary.